A 20th-Century Industrial Fortress In A Gold Rush Era Disguise

 Born When…?

-If you visit the Sacramento City Cemetery, you will find the Black’s grave and modest headstone, which he shared with his deceased wife.
+History is rarely a straight line.
+If you visit the Sacramento Historic City Cemetery, you will find Black’s grave and modest headstone, which he shared with his wife, Rose.
 Look closely at the stone: it lacks both a date of birth and death.
 The 1860 Census says Black was born in 1833.
-The 1880 Census says he was born in 1835 and the county history records him as born in 1836.
-Black’s death is recorded on March 23, 1896, his age at the time of his death has only been surmised by his obituary.
+The 1880 Census says he was born in 1835, while the county history records him as born in 1836.
+Black’s death is recorded on March 23, 1896, but his age at the time of his death has only been surmised by his obituary.

-Black’s Obituary, dated March 24, 1896 read as follows:
+Black’s obituary in the Sacramento Union, dated March 24, 1896, read as follows:

 BLACK: In this city, March 23rd, John Black, father of J.Grant, Minnie, Clara, and the late Andrew Black, a native of Ireland, age 62 years.
 Friends and acquaintances are respectfully invited to attend the funeral today (Wednesday) at 9:15 am from his late residence, no. 1119 Front Street, thence to the Cathedral, where requiem High Mass will be celebrated for the repose of his soul, commencing at 10am.
 The casket will not be opened in the Cathedral.
 Friends can view remains at his late residence from 1 p.m. today until the hour of the funeral.